Strategy Complexity of Limsup and Liminf Threshold Objectives in Countable MDPs, with Applications to Optimal Expected Payoffs: Strategy complexity of and lim sup

 In light of \Cref{lem:nestedbuchiislimsup} and \Cref{lem:limsupisnestedbuchi}, we present strategy complexity results on $\bigcap_{i \in \N} \G \F A_i$ and $\limsupppobj$ together and interchangeably.

+First we show that, for these objectives, the branching degree of the MDP does not matter (unlike for $\liminfppobj$; cf.~\Cref{sec:nestedcobuchi}).
 Note that positional strategies are a special case of finite-memory strategies, i.e., with only one memory mode.
 Thus the following lemma also allows to carry positional strategies between MDPs.

 \begin{lemma} Consider an infinitely branching MDP $\mdp=\mdptuple$ and the $\limsupppobj$ objective.
 There exists a corresponding binary branching MDP $\mdp' = \tuple{\states',\zstates',\rstates',\transition',\probp',r'}$ with $\states\subseteq \states'$, $\zstates\subseteq \zstates'$, $\rstates\subseteq \rstates'$ such that \begin{enumerate} \item $\mdp'$ is acyclic (resp.\ universally transient) iff $\mdp$ is acyclic (resp.\ universally transient). \item The value of states is preserved, i.e.,